Senate Democrats release report to tackle growing poverty

 The tour, which included five stops across the state over the spring, allowed lawmakers to talk with those struggling with poverty in finding the problems they face and develop solutions.

-The report includes 20 recommendations being made to Governor Wolf, state officials, and lawmakers.
+The report includes 20 recommendations made to Governor Tom Wolf, state officials, and lawmakers.

-”We had one person share with us that it cost them 300 dollars a month to get to and from work,” said Senator Art Haywood.
+”We had one person share with us that it cost them $300 a month to get to and from work,” said Senator Art Haywood.
 “The first step in governing is to find out the conditions under which people are living that will be affected by your decisions.”

-Other recommendations include establishing an Office of Economic Opportunity, enacting a 15 dollar per hour minimum wage, and considering establishing a Pennsylvania Earned Income Tax credit.
+Other recommendations include establishing an Office of Economic Opportunity, enacting a $15 per hour minimum wage, and considering establishing a Pennsylvania Earned Income Tax credit.